IRT-Open-Source/scf/modules/STL2STLXML/README.md

     python stl2stlxml.py test.stl -x test.xml

-Using STDIN to read the input EBU STL data and STDOUT to write the result:
+The same can be achieved by using STDIN to read and STDOUT to write:

     python stl2stlxml.py "" < test.stl > test.xml

+The module can also be used as part of a conversion pipeline:

+    example_stl_source | python stl2stlxml.py "" | example_stlxml_sink

 ## AUTHORS
 Development: Michael Meier, Andreas Tai, Stefan Pöschel